URiem/geography-game/README.md

 ## Introduction

-The Geography Game is a multiple choice online quiz testing the users knowledge on the capital cities of the world.
+The Geography Quiz is a multiple choice online quiz testing the users knowledge on the capital cities of the world.
 The user can choose between several levels of difficulty when playing the game.
 The user gets feedback on the number of questions in the ongoing quiz and the score.

 ## Project Goals